WHERE WE HELPPractical workflow improvement for Canadian SMBs

 Add the controls early

-Define where human review, privacy, and escalation should sit before the business depends on the automation.
+Define where human review, privacy, and escalation should sit before the business depends on the system.

 Governance mapped